India to test travellers from Brazil, South Africa, UK after detecting new virus strains

 All flyers will also have to carry a recent COVID-negative report before boarding any flight to India, except in extraordinary circumstances like death in a family.

-India has so far reported about 11 million coronavirus cases and more than 155,000 deaths.
-Cases have come down sharply since a mid-September peak of nearly 100,000 a day.
+India's coronavirus infections rose by of 12,881 in the past 24 hours to about 11 million, while deaths increased by 101 to more than 156,000.
+It was the highest daily increase in cases in a week.
+The states of Kerala and Maharashtra have seen a recent uptick in cases possibly due to further reopening of economic and other activities.

-A government serological survey released this month, however, said nearly 300 million of India's 1.35 billion people may already have been infected by the virus.
+A government serological survey released this month said nearly 300 million of India's 1.35 billion people may already have been infected by the virus.

 The country has also administered 9.2 million vaccine doses since starting its campaign on Jan.
 16.